g00dnatur3/jscover-sbt-plugin/README.md

 Default value: `public/jscover/reports`

+The `jscoverNoInstrumentPaths` is a comma-delimited list of paths to ignore when instrumenting the javascript.

+Default value: `null`

 If you want to customize these settings, you can do the following inside your `build.sbt` file:

 ```